open5e/open5e/source/equipment/magic-items/figurine-of-wondrous-power.rst

    One horn becomes a *+1 lance*, and the other becomes a *+2 longsword*.
-Removing a horn requires an action, and the weapons disappear and the horns return whenthegoatrevertstofigurineform.Inaddition, the goat radiates a 30-foot-radius aura of terror while you are riding it.
+Removing a horn requires an action, and the weapons disappear and the horns return when the goat reverts to figurine form.
+In addition, the goat radiates a 30-foot-radius aura of terror while you are riding it.
 Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be frightened of the goat for 1 minute, or